Combination of Parent-Child Hierarchy

 The following is a comparison of the load with and without overhang.

-Assuming that the load for calculating 1 point “inside” the range of the parent deformer is 1, the load for calculating n points “outside” the range of the parent deformer is 4 + 2* n (memory usage is not increased or decreased).
+Assuming that the load for calculating “within” the range of the parent deformer for a single point is 1, the load for calculating “outside” the range of the parent deformer for n points is 4 + 2 n (memory usage is not increased or decreased).

 Note: Interpolation processing, etc. is irrelevant to inside/outside of the range (no effect).